Gyroscopes - Hardware

 Gyroscopes (or “gyros”, for short) are devices that measure rate-of-rotation.
 These are particularly useful for stabilizing robot driving, or for measuring heading or tilt by integrating (adding-up) the rate measurements to get a measurement of total angular displacement.

-There are two types of Gyros commonly-used in FRC: single-axis gyros, and three-axis gyros.
+There are two types of Gyros commonly-used in FRC: single-axis gyros, three-axis gyros and IMUs, which often include a 3-axis gyro.

 As per their name, single-axis gyros measure rotation rate around a single axis.
 This axis is generally specified on the physical device, and mounting the device in the proper orientation so that the desired axis is measured is highly important.
-Single-axis gyros generally output an analog voltage corresponding to the measured rate of rotation, and so connect to the roboRIO’s analog input ports.
+Some single-axis gyros can output an analog voltage corresponding to the measured rate of rotation, and so connect to the roboRIO’s analog input ports.
+Other single-axis gyros, such as the ADXRS450 pictured above, use the SPI port on the roboRIO instead.

 The Analog Devices ADXRS450 FRC Gyro Board that has been in FIRST Choice in recent years is a commonly used single axis gyro.